 Expect seals, boat rides, a stunning city centre, and days out in Norfolk wandering the stunning north Norfolk coastline.

 Hemmed in by the coast on one side and out into the lush expanse on the other, is the charming county of Norfolk.
 Ambling countryside landscapes merge with old-school architectures to keep your days out in Norfolk an adventure in diversity.

 Norfolk’s beach encompasses an untouched pier while the avenues are lined with England’s traditional red-bricked buildings.
-Moody pubs present hearty fare and a comfortable atmosphere to relax in after a day out in the marshes; there are plenty of things to do in Norfolk that will bring you from circus shows to vast fields.
+Moody pubs present hearty fare and a comfortable atmosphere to relax in after a day out in the marshes; there are plenty of things to do in Norfolk to fill your days, from circus shows to stunning countryside.

-History tours here reveal a fascinating past.
+History tours in this county reveal a fascinating past.
 Norfolk is embedded with a multitude of historical monuments and heritage sites.
 So don’t just stick to the more developed towns on your day out in Norfolk!

 If you’re looking for essential things to do in Norfolk, here’s a list of sights you won’t want to miss.